ruby/www.ruby-lang.org/fr/news/_posts/2020-12-08-ruby-3-0-0-preview2-released.md

 The specification and implementation are not matured and may be changed in the future, so this feature is marked as experimental and show the "experimental feature" warning when the first `Ractor.new`.

-Le petit programme suivant calcul `n.prime?` (`n` est un entier relativement grand) en parallele avec deux ractors.
+Le bout de code suivant calcul `n.prime?` (`n` est un entier relativement grand) en parallele avec deux ractors.
 Vous pouvez vérifier que le programme est deux fois plus rapide que celui séquentiel sur le calcul parralele.

 The following small program calculates `n.prime?` (`n` is relatively a big integer) in parallel with two ractors.
 You will confirm that the program execution is about x2 times faster compared to the sequential program on the parallel computer.